TeachersFirst Formative Assessment

 Close Link

 Plan and build interactive presentations directly from your Google Drive!
 Share your presentation on a projector or interactive whiteboard.
 Your participants can contribute to your presentation using their own device!
+You and your students will find Pear Deck to take the stress out of presenting and following a presentation, reinforcing SEL (social-emotional learning).
 Simply install Pear Deck and go to your Google Drive.
 Next, click Create and choose the Pear Deck icon (in your Google Drive).
 An untitled Pear Deck file can be found in your drive.
 Click on "Untitled Pear Deck" and rename this file.
 To create slides, choose "Normal slide" for standard text slides that are not interactive.
 Add images and text blocks, and a title.
 Choose a "Draggable slide" to enter a question for input.
 Add a line or dot for participants to answer the question.
 Use the "Multiple Choice" slide to enter a question and answer choices.
 To present, click "Start Presenting."
 You can use the option to "Open Session Dashboard" and see all of the participants who joined the presentation.
 You can also choose "Open Projector View."
 While presenting, use the "Add a Question" tool to enter a last minute question.
 That can be as simple as a thumbs up or thumbs down choice to check on understanding.
 Make sure you "End Session" to save the results from the questions.
-The free account provides basic interactive questions with unlimited interactive sessions, five free presentation imports, and a maximum of 30 session participants.
+The free account provides basic interactive questions and is especially good for formative and summative assessments and automatic graded answere.
 Help can be found by clicking on Menu and then Support.
 Find more information about Google Drive here.

 This site includes advertising.

-tag(s): assessment (147), emotions (46), slides (45), social and emotional learning (80)
+tag(s): assessment (134), differentiation (77), emotions (53), gamification (75), slides (41), social and emotional learning (111)

 In the Classroom